Mixed Gaussian processes: A filtering approach

-The fBm $B^H$ coincides with the standard Brownian motion at $H=\frac 1 2$, but otherwise differs from it in many ways, including path regularity, dependence range of the increments, etc. The diversity of properties makes it an interesting mathematical object as well as a powerful modeling tool in a variety of applications (see, e.g., \cite{BHOZ}, \cite{M08} ).

-The interest in the process \eqref{mfBm} was triggered by P.Cheridito's paper \cite{Ch01}, where the author discovered a curious change in the properties of $X$ occurring at $H=\frac 3 4$.
-It turns out that $X$ is a semimartingale in its own filtration if and only if either $H=\frac 1 2$ or $H\in \big(\frac 3 4, 1\big]$ and, moreover, in the latter case, the probability measure $\mu^X$, induced by $X$ on the measurable space of continuous functions $C([0,T])$, is equivalent to the standard Wiener measure $\mu^W$.
+A curious change in properties of $X$ was shown to occur at $H=\frac{3} 4$, where it became apparent that $X$ is a semimartingale in its own filtration if, and only if, either $H=\frac{1} 2$ or $H\in (\frac{3} 4, 1 ]$.
+Moreover, in the latter case, the probability measure~$\mu^X$, induced by $X$ on its paths space, is equivalent to the Wiener measure $\mu^B$.

-Since $B^H$ is not a semimartingale on its own, unless $H=\frac 1 2$ or $H=1$, this assertion means that $B^H$ can be ``regularized'' up to a semimartingale by adding to it an independent Brownian perturbation.
-In \cite{Ch01} this fact is discussed in the context of the option pricing problem from mathematical finance and arbitrage opportunities on non-semimartingale markets (see also \cite{Ch03}).
-A comprehensive survey of further related developments in finance can be found in \cite{BSV07}.
+Since $B^H$ is not a semimartingale on its own, unless $H=\frac{1} 2$ or $H=1$, this assertion means that $B^H$ can be ``regularized'' up to a semimartingale by adding to it an independent Brownian perturbation.
+In \cite{Ch01}, this fact is discussed in the context of arbitrage opportunities on nonsemimartingale markets (see also \cite{Ch03}).
+A~comprehensive survey of further related developments in finance can be found in \cite{BSV07}.